castle-engine/castle-image-viewer/README.md

 # castle-view-image (formerly: glViewImage)

 An image viewer, converter and even a very limited image editor.
 Using Castle Game Engine.
-It has many nice features, including support for some "exotic" file formats: DDS (advanced format for textures) and RGBE (simple HDR format).
+It has many nice features, including support for some "exotic" file formats: DDS and KTX (advanced formats for textures) and RGBE (simple HDR format).

 Complete documentation on https://castle-engine.io/castle-view-image.php .